TD-Addon/StandardsValidator/WARNINGS.md

 ### Refers to marker which has no references
 No instances of the detected marker exist in this file.

+### Uses ModReputation without an explicit target
+This script is probably changing an NPC's reputation instead of the player's.

 ## Magic

 ### Uses effect